-Some people with asthma have other chronic diseases and long-term conditions.
+Some people with asthma have other chronic and long-term conditions.
 This is called ‘comorbidity’, which describes any additional disease that is experienced by a person with a disease of interest (the index disease).
 For people with asthma, having a comorbid chronic condition can have important implications for their health outcomes, quality of life and treatment choices.

-Management of asthma includes medicines to minimise symptoms such as shortness of breath, wheezing and coughing, and to reduce the risk of adverse outcomes, such as flare-ups.
+Management of asthma includes medicines to minimise symptoms such as shortness of breath, wheezing and coughing, and to reduce the risk of adverse outcomes, such as flare-ups (AIHW 2019).

 Treatment of comorbidities depends on individual patient needs.
-As recommended in the Australian Asthma Handbook, some comorbidities such as obesity, allergic rhinitis and obstructive sleep apnoea, should be treated not only to improve patient health outcomes, but to also reduce their impact on asthma control and risk of flare‑ups (National Asthma Council Australia 2019).
+As recommended in the Australian Asthma Handbook, some comorbidities such as obesity, mental illness, allergic rhinitis and obstructive sleep apnoea, should be treated not only to improve patient health outcomes, but to also reduce their impact on asthma control and risk of flare‑ups (National Asthma Council Australia 2019).

-Medications prescribed for some comorbidities may interact with each other, which can cause problems for people with asthma.
+Medications prescribed for some comorbidities may interact with one another, which can cause problems for people with asthma.
 One example is beta-blockers, a treatment sometimes used for cardiovascular disease, glaucoma or anxiety.
-In people with asthma, beta-blockers given by tablet or eye-drops can cause severe asthma flare-ups, requiring more intense treatment and management.
+In people with asthma, beta-blockers given by tablet or eye-drops can cause severe asthma flare-ups, requiring more intense treatment and management (AIHW 2019).
 Another example is non-steroidal anti-inflammatory medications (NSAIDs) including aspirin, which may be used to treat cardiovascular disease or arthritis.
-These medications can cause severe flare-ups in around 7% of people with asthma .
+These medications can cause severe flare-ups in around 7% of people with asthma (Rajan et al. 2015).

-For patients who have both asthma and COPD, treatment usually includes inhaled corticosteroids (anti-inflammatory medications) and long-acting bronchodilators, together with treatment of modifiable risk factors (such as smoking cessation and increasing physical activity), pulmonary rehabilitation, and influenza vaccinations (National Asthma Council Australia 2019).
+For patients who have both asthma and COPD, treatment usually includes inhaled corticosteroids (anti-inflammatory medications) and long-acting bronchodilators together with management of modifiable risk factors (such as smoking cessation and increasing physical activity), pulmonary rehabilitation, and influenza vaccinations (National Asthma Council Australia 2019).
 Short-acting bronchodilators are also to be used as needed for symptom relief.

 Due to the potential for interactions between different chronic conditions and the medications used to treat them, it is important that people with asthma tell their doctor(s) about any other conditions that they have, and any other treatment they are taking, so that their health can be carefully monitored.